koo5/new_shit/README.md

 * give me feedback on the builtins module which should for now serve as a de-facto reference to the language

+* migrate the google doc to something saner, like github wiki? or to the_doc.py